 Award-worthy talent and a supporter of artists

 While working an assistant editor at the influential African-American journal, Opportunity, Gwendolyn received another major award.
 The Barnes Foundation Fellowship recognized her achievement in fine art and graphic design.

 She embraced her visual and literary sides in richly expressive ways.
 Here’s a selection of poems by Gwendolyn B. Bennett for you to enjoy.

 Gwendolyn was respected and beloved by the Harlem arts community.
 She bolstered emerging artists and writers and became adept at building community.
 The 1920s, while still in her own twenties, were among her most productive periods.
 Established figures praised her talent, describing her as “a dynamic figure, noted for her depth and understanding.”

 In 1927, Gwendolyn married Dr. Albert Joseph Jackson, a fellow instructor at Howard University.
 The couple moved to Florida, but found the racism they encountered unbearable.
-In addition, Gwendolyn didn’t like being so far from the a cultural center.
+In addition, Gwendolyn didn’t like being so far from a cultural center.
 She and her husband returned to New York, this time, to Long Island.

 When Dr. Jackson died in 1936, Gwendolyn moved back to New York City, though the condition in which she found her beloved Harlem shocked and saddened her.
-The Depression had taken an immense toll in many ways, and with few outlets were available for the creative arts, so Gwendolyn put her energy into working for the Federal Writers Project and the Federal Art Project.
+The Depression had taken an immense toll in many ways, and with few outlets available for the creative arts, Gwendolyn put her energy into working for the Federal Writers Project and the Federal Art Project.